MukundSai7907/OOD-Magnets/README.md

 **(2) Stage 2: Virtual Outlier Synthesis**

 Following the paper and the repository, we generate virtual outliers.
-To synthesize a new set of virtual outliers, use --generate_ood while running the train script.
+To synthesize a new set of virtual outliers, use `--generate_ood` while running the train script.

 **(3) Stage 3: OOD Score Optimization**
-Pretraining stage:

 ```
 python train_virtual.py --epochs 20
   --learning_rate 0.1